digitalservicebund/kotlin-application-template/README.md

 ## Deployment

-Deployment is usually done automatically by the build-deploy pipeline ([GitHub Actions](https://docs.github.com/en/actions) workflow).
+Deployment is performed automatically by the pipeline's `deploy` job.
 If you need to push a new container image to the registry manually there are two ways to do this:

 **Via built-in Gradle task:**